adela914/new_mogo_frontend/README.md

 This app is the new version of my Mogo side project.
 (Click [here](https://github.com/adela914/mogo) to see the first version!)
 I started from the scratch again and replace it with modern tech stacks in order to widen my knowledge and try new technologies.

-Currently only frontend part is partially done and still in progress.
+Currently only partially done and still in progress.

 ## Backend Tech Stacks